-Want thick clouds?
-Sub Ohm is the way
+Want thick, flavorful clouds?
+Sub Ohm is the way to achieve this

 First of all to be able to create those thick clouds you need more than a regular cig-a-like or vape pen.
 There are plenty of mechanical mods out there or Advanced Personal Vaporizers that allow you to use rebuildable atomizers and to create your own coils.
 You can get big clouds out of regular tanks too, but you need a very powerful device to do so and we will talk about this in a future article.